Sail from Portland, Dorset to join the most anticipated maritime festivals of the sailing calendar – Brest and Douarnenez.

 Externally Polly Agatha remains much in line with the design of the original Peggy with the traditional lines of a pilot cutter.
 Internally, however, Polly Agatha is fitted out with a beautiful modern interior and equipped with all the latest technology ensuring her guests’ optimum comfort.

-Currently based in Portland, Weymouth, Polly Agatha has been sailing these waters for the last decade and her owner and skipper Mark knows the area well.
+Currently based in Portland, Polly Agatha has been sailing these waters for the last decade and her owner and skipper Mark knows the area well.
+The white cliffs of the beautiful Jurassic coastline are the perfect backdrop for sailing Polly.
 Spending her life so far as a charter vessel, she always has her guests in mind and her accommodation is well considered.
 Mark and his crew will give you a totally relaxed holiday experience and encourage you to be actively involved, showing you the ropes and sharing their maritime knowledge.

 Deck planMore about Polly Agatha